Monarch Money Alternative (2026): BudgetLabs vs Monarch

 - Set up your category structure.
 Recreate the categories that match how you actually budget — not necessarily a 1:1 mirror of your Monarch categories.
 This is a chance to rationalize.
 BudgetLabs supports recurring schedules per category (weekly, biweekly, monthly, annual).

 - Bulk-import your transaction history.
-Use CSV Import for the Monarch exports.
+Use CSV Import for the Monarch exports, or Smart Import if you'd rather paste bank statements directly.
 One CSV per account, mapped to your new categories.

 - Set up your debts and assets manually.
 This is the migration step that takes the most thought.
 BudgetLabs's debt and asset tracking is similar to Monarch's, but you'll set up each account by hand (no bank sync, remember).

 - Move from "tracking" to "planning" mentally.
 This is the harder shift than the technical migration.
 For your first month in BudgetLabs, plan the month at the start.
 Decide what every dollar is for.
-Then log transactions as they happen.
+Then log transactions as they happen — or batch-review a Smart AI import once a week.
 By month two, the new rhythm settles in.

 What about the household / couples question?